 On the contrary, for soft edges, use more water than the pigment and softly blend it with your brush until you can barely see the edge until it’s almost transparent.

 In the canvas of life, a flat landscape would be pretty boring.
 It is the valleys and the mountains that help us to appreciate the flatlands.
 It is the dark that makes us appreciate the light, and the cold that makes us appreciate the warm.Anne Copeland

 To achieve temperature contrast in art, you should know the difference between warm and cool colors.
-Imagine warm color as produced by the sun, and cool ones connected to cold and winter.
+Imagine warm colors as produced by the sun and cool ones connected to cold and winter.

 I love creating contrast with temperature.
 In the example below, I combined the yellow shirt on the girl with the cool (pink, blue, purple) background and paper scraps.